 - Sprinkle some chopped onion on it.

-- In a bowl, add red chili powder, cumin powder, and chaat masala. mix well and sprinkle masala on the top.
+- In a bowl, add red chilli powder, cumin powder and chaat masala. mix well and sprinkle masala on the top.

 - Sprinkle some fine sev and coriander leaves.